PetCaseFinder

 Plain-English summary

-In this study, researchers looked at 22 dogs with breathing problems caused by a condition called brachycephalic airway syndrome, which is common in certain flat-faced breeds.
-The dogs underwent surgery to remove their soft palate and tonsils using a special tool called a bipolar vessel sealing device (BVSD).
-After the surgery, the dogs showed a significant improvement in their breathing scores, indicating that they were able to breathe better.
+A group of 22 dogs with breathing problems due to brachycephalic airway syndrome (a condition common in flat-faced breeds) underwent surgery to remove their soft palate and tonsils using a special tool called a bipolar vessel sealing device (BVSD).
+After the surgery, the dogs showed a significant improvement in their ability to breathe more easily.
+While one dog had a major complication, most dogs recovered well, and the surgery helped reduce their respiratory issues.
 The study also found that using a lower power setting on the device caused less damage to the tonsil tissue.
-Overall, the surgery was effective in improving the dogs' breathing, although one dog did have a serious complication.

 Abstract